Steve Slaton: 2007 season

 At #25 Rutgers, Slaton had 16 carries for 73 yards and three touchdowns but also had a reception for 51 yards on a screen pass.
-Against Louisville, Slaton had 17 carries for 60 yards but a touchdown in the 38-31 win.
+Against Louisville, Slaton had 17 carries for 60 yards but a touchdown in the 38–31 win.
 At that point, Slaton had been held under 100 yards rushing for four of the previous five games.
 The next week however, in the 28–23 win against #22 Cincinnati, Slaton earned the gameball from ESPN after rushing 23 times for 108 yards and a touchdown, also while catching three passes for a team-high 48 yards.
 Slaton's rushing touchdown set a school record for most career points scored by non-kickers with 318 points in his career and his 151 all-purpose yards placed him second on the career school list with 4,690 yards.

-Slaton and the Mountaineers clinched the 2007 Big East Championship with a 66-21 win over #20 Connecticut.
-Slaton had a sub-par performance, rushing for 54 yards and 2 touchdowns on ten carries and grabbing two receptions for 11 yards.
+Slaton and the Mountaineers clinched the 2007 Big East Championship with a 66–21 win over #20 Connecticut.
+Slaton had a sub-par performance, rushing for 54 yards and two touchdowns on ten carries and grabbing two receptions for 11 yards.
 However, he surpassed 1,000 yards on the season on a 31-yard touchdown run for the third straight year; and by him surpassing 1,000 yards on the season, Slaton and Patrick White both surpassed 1,000 yards rushing for the second consecutive season, a feat that made them only the third pair in FBS history to ever do so.
-The next week however, the #2 Mountaineers fell to 5–7 Pitt in the Backyard Brawl 13-9 to end their National Championship hopes.
+The next week however, the #2 Mountaineers fell to 5–7 Pitt in the Backyard Brawl 13–9 to end their National Championship hopes.
 In the loss, Slaton only carried the ball nine times for eleven yards.
 Slaton was named to second-team all-Big East and was also awarded the team's Coaches Contribution Award by former head coach Rich Rodriguez.

 Slaton finished the regular season with 1,053 yards on 210 carries for a tying season-high 17 touchdowns.
 He also had 25 receptions for 348 yards and a touchdown.
 Slaton and quarterback Patrick White combined for 43 total touchdowns, more than 67 Division I-A teams that season.
 They also combined for 5,460 total yards, the best output by the two in their three-year career together.
 Their three-year career together ended with 13,433 total yards and 106 total touchdowns combined, cementing themselves as one of the greatest duos in NCAA history.

-In the 48-28 Fiesta Bowl victory under interim head coach Bill Stewart, Slaton left the game early in the first quarter with a leg injury after rushing one time for -2 yards and catching one pass for two yards.
+In the 48–28 Fiesta Bowl victory under interim head coach Bill Stewart, Slaton left the game early in the first quarter with a leg injury after rushing one time for -2 yards and catching one pass for two yards.

+Slaton was inducted into the College Football Hall of Fame in 2025.